subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 - The brain does its predictions using the well known Baye's Rule from probability theory, with the current prediction serving as the prior, the likelihoods encode mappings from potential candidate objects that might have generated the sensory signals.
 The resulting posterior serves as what actually gets perceived, and also serves as the prior for the next round of predictions.
 - If the perceptual priors are very strong, then it results in an actual hallicunation.
 On the other hand when we are paying closer attention to the external world, then the sensory signals dominate, and this results in a picture that is closer to reality.

+Anil Seth's model for visual perception can be considered to be a realization of the idea that Kant originally proposed in the "Critique of Pure Reason": A way in which the chaoes of the Noumenal World are organized by the mind and projected into a picture of reality that we see round us.
 In his book Seth also talks about how other aspects of the mind, such the perception of change, time, moods, emotions and even the perception of the self can also be explained by his predictive + generative model.
 He breaks up the hard problem of modeling the mind, into smaller problems of individual aspects of the mind, which can be tied to particular patterns of brain activity.

 Seth's work proposes mechanisms in the brain that can be used to generate aspects of the mind.
 Is it possible to come up with a mathematical model for the brain that is also capable of generating similar mechanisms?
 In the next Section we take a stab at answering this question by looking at the emerging science of Artificial Neural Networks.